GarySimons/Gary_Simons/README.md

 * To solve this, I created a **large modal** that pops up when the view button is clicked.
 * This was a better solution as it allowed me to create a graphic showing the home page on laptop, tablet and mobile.
 It gave me more room to write the description and add the link to the live website.
 * It is also better for **user experience** as it adds more interest and drama when it pops up.
 It also leaves the projects page cleaner and neater.

-#### Delete button
-* When I added the **delete** button to the admin page, it originally simply deleted any skill when clicked.
-* I felt that this was a very dangerous thing to do, as there was no going back once it was clicked.
-* My solution was to wire up a modal that pops up when the **delete button** is clicked saying **'are you sure you want to delete this skill? once you press this button it's gone for good!'** There are then two buttons. **'yes. i'm sure'** which is actually the **'real'** delete button that is wired up to remove the data.
-The other button **'no. keep it'** takes the user safely back to the **admin** page.
-* This solution means that the data is better protected from being deleted by accident, so makes it **more secure.**

 ### Bugs